kinga-keszei/kinga-keszei.github.io/README.md

 This is my portfolio page, it's available at: https://kinga-keszei.github.io/portfolio/

-It was created by only HTML and CSS.
+It was created with only HTML and CSS.